UCLA-IEEE/sparkieee/readme.md

 `pip install --upgrade google-api-python-client google-auth-httplib2 google-auth-oauthlib`

-Follow the directions under Step 1 in the Google Sheets API Python Quickstart Guide [here](https://developers.google.com/sheets/api/quickstart/python) to generate a `credentials.json` file.
+Follow the directions under the "Prerequisites" section in the Google Sheets API Python Quickstart Guide [here](https://developers.google.com/sheets/api/quickstart/python) to generate a `credentials.json` file.
+You'll need to [create a Google Cloud Platform project](https://developers.google.com/workspace/guides/create-project) and enable the Google Sheets API.
+Then you'll need to [generate credentials](https://developers.google.com/workspace/guides/create-credentials).
+Follow the directions to [generate a credentials.json file](https://developers.google.com/workspace/guides/create-credentials#web) for a Web application.
 Drag it into the root directory.

 To generate a pickle file that allows the bot access to your account to read/write to Google Sheets, run the `bot.py` script.